Samuel Robert Hain

 Middle order Batter

 The Southport School, Gold Coast, Queensland

-Born in Hong Kong to two British parents, Hain was brought up, for the most part, in Australia and fast-tracked into their Under-19 side as a 16-year-old.
-But his life was changed forever when, on an exchange scheme at Loretto School in Edinburgh, he was spotted by former Warwickshire captain Michael Powell, who was coaching there.
-Hain was sent for trials at Warwickshire where former England allrounder Rikki Clarke rated his new colleague's batting in the nets as the best he had ever seen.
-Hain made his debut for the club's 2nd XI that year and impressed sufficiently to win Warwickshire's most promising young player award.
-He continued his progress by topping the county's Championship batting averages - for regular players, at least - in 2015.
+Born in Hong Kong to British parents, Hain was mostly brought up in Australia and fast-tracked into their Under-19 side as a 16-year-old.
+On an exchange scheme in Edinburgh, he was spotted by former Warwickshire captain Michael Powell, who asked him to go to trials for Warwickshire, where former England allrounder Rikki Clarke rated Hain's batting in the nets as the best he had ever seen.

 Batting & Fielding